Chart Color Schemes

 Health performance in Wandal is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Wandal.
-The prevalence of common health conditions is notable across both younger and older age groups.
+Health data indicates significant health challenges in Wandal, with common conditions prevalent across both younger and older age groups.
+Private health cover is high at approximately 58% (~2,355 people), compared to 53.7% in the rest of Queensland.

 Frequently Asked Questions - Health